-The Club has a maximum of 550 members.
-Most of them live in Ireland and Northern Ireland although there are members living in many parts of the world.
+Most members of the Club live in Ireland and Northern Ireland, although there are many living in other parts of the world.
 They are joined together by their mutual love of the sea and sail boat cruising.
 The Club has no premises but regular functions are arranged so that members can meet, and of course many rallies are held on the waters both around Ireland and abroad.

 The club publishes two pilot books that cover the coasts of Ireland, and another, 'Cruising Ireland', that fills in the interesting details about the coastal regions.
 All are essential aids to safe and enjoyable voyaging around Ireland.

 Details of these outstanding publications can be found at http://www.iccsailingbooks.com/

 Membership of the Irish Cruising Club is open to interested persons of 18 years of age or more.

 The qualities sought are based on a number of factors such as -

 The level of cruising experience required will reflect the candidate’s age, situation and time available.
 He/she must be able to demonstrate seamanship, sailing skills and competence.